ownEyes/Learning-based-Feature-for-VSLAM/datasets/SUN3DCppDownloader/README.md

 This folder is a tool to download data from the SUN3D server. (https://sun3d.csail.mit.edu/data/).
 ## Usage

-Fist modify the name of the sequences in suned.sh
+Fist modify the sequences names in sequences.txt.
 ```
 chmod +x sun3d.sh
 ./sun3d.sh